-Agricultural insurance, to support China's Rural Invigoration Initiative, rolled out full-cost indemnity insurance of the 3 staple crops to improve the coverage and protection levels of the business line; expanded its insurance coverage to meet needs for risk protection of local specialty agriculture business; promoted innovation in services under "agricultural insurance +" and enhanced integrated supply of models, products, research and technology to meet diverse needs of governments, leading agricultural firms, new types of agribusinesses and farmers.
+Agricultural insurance, to support China's Rural Invigoration Initiative, rolled out full-cost indemnity insurance of the 3 staple crops to improve the coverage and protection levels of the business line; expanded its insurance coverage to meet needs for risk protection of local specialty agriculture business; promoted innovation in services under "agricultural insurance+" and enhanced integrated supply of models, products, research and technology to meet diverse needs of governments, leading agricultural firms, new types of agribusinesses and farmers, further strengthened the precise underwriting and precise claims management, and enhanced the compliance and control efficiency of agricultural insurance.
 During the reporting period, the business line delivered RMB19.278 billion in primary premium income, up by 8.8% year on year.

 Commercial property insurance pro-actively supported the steady development of China's economy, continued to consolidate leadership in business from strategic accounts in power generation and petrochemicals, as well as from blanket insurance policies.
-On the other hand, CPIC P/C vigorously acquired customers from strategic emerging sectors such as green energy and semi-conductors, while improving business development of high-quality micro- and small-sized businesses via bancassurance and cross-sell.
+On the other hand, CPIC P/C vigorously acquired customers from strategic emerging sectors such as green energy and semi-conductors, while improving business development of high-quality mirco- and small-sized businesses via bancassurance and cross-sell.
 At the same time, it enhanced integrated risk management of risk survey, u/w and claims management to ensure its role as the "cornerstone" of non-auto business.
 In 2024, the company generated RMB7.836 billion in primary premium income from the business line, up by 15.0% year on year.